Division of Vascular Surgery

 Our Vascular faculty hail from around the country and represent a broad range of educational backgrounds.
-As the chief of the section, I have been trained both at the University of Alabama at Birmingham and at Emory University.
+As division director, I have been trained both at the University of Alabama at Birmingham and at Emory University.
 I have enjoyed being part of the faculty at UAB since 1994.
-Dr. Marc Passman is an Associate Professor in our group and is also the Director of the Vein Clinic.
+Dr. Marc Passman is a Professor in our group and is also the Director of the Vein Clinic.
 His educational background ranges from Maine to Oregon and to North Carolina.
 Dr. Passman also treats the multiple spectrums of vascular and venous disorders.
 Dr. Mark Patterson is the Chief of our VA group and directs much of the care at that institution which is adjacent to our University Hospital.
 His educational background ranges from Alabama to Wisconsin and he provides a valued perspective in treating our vascular patients.
-Dr. Steve Taylor is deeply involved in our clinical program and represents one of your first fellows who completed our advanced training program.
-He has remained on staff since 2004 and provides support for other disciplines, surgical exposures for spine problems and multi-disciplinary approaches to treating complex vascular patients.
-Finally, Dr. Bart Combs and Dr. Bruce Lowman practice Vascular medicine by consulting on our hospitalized patients and also assisting with outpatient wound care and various lipid management strategies.
-Both of these gentlemen maintain board certification in their specialties to also provide a high standard of support for our patients in clinical care.

 Our educational endeavors have also continued to grow.
 After educating General Surgery residents for years, we have recently added our Vascular Fellowship in 2002 for continued specialty training after one finishes general surgery residency.
 This is a two-year ACGME accredited fellowship that provides entry into board certification in Vascular surgery.
 Such training opens the door for multiple practice opportunities around the country.
 Additionally, in 2010 we started the Integrated Vascular Surgery Training Program which recruits students from the fourth year of medical school to provide five years of dedicated Vascular training so that our graduates again are eligible for the Vascular Surgery Board examination and then immediate vascular practice opportunities.
 This new training paradigm is an exciting option for medical school graduates who have identified Vascular disease as a primary focus of their practice with their ultimate clinical and academic interest.